chmadran/ft_ality/README.md

 **Separator Line**
 * Presence of the separator line "------" to clearly mark the boundary between mappings and moves.
+It must be exactly 20 -

 **For Moves**
 1. Combo Format:
 * The combo part is enclosed in two square brackets ([ ]).
 * Each combo contains valid keys (matching the defined keys from the mappings section).
 2. Move Naming: The move name follows the combo.
-3. Check Defined Keys: All keys in each combo are defined in the mappings section.
+3. Check Defined Keys: All actions in each combo are defined in the mappings section.

 **General Rules**
 1. Special Character Rejection: Any special characters gets detected and triggers an error.
 We only accept alphabetic characters (and not alphanumeric why the hell would you wanna use numbers), brackets [ ], separator "->", and line separators (\n).